This guide was written for a few different people:

 Include both leading and lagging indicators in your KPIs.

-New sensors linked to cloud/mobile technology give us much better ability to steer by leading indicators.
+New sensors linked to cloud/mobile technology give us a better ability to steer by leading indicators.
 As a personal example, consider the historic evolution we have experienced in managing our personal fitness.

 When using any methodology for defining metrics, keep the SMART model in mind: